 When performed correctly, root canal therapy is safe and effective.
 A problem that can occur with root canals is when the dentist does not properly disinfect and seal off the tooth.
 This leaves an opening where bacteria can reenter the tooth and cause another infection – then requiring the tooth to be extracted.
 When performed by Dr. Rawat, he takes great care in ensuring the results of his work are permanent!

 Are you ready to address infection and maintain your beautiful smile?

-Contact the team of Advanced Dental Practices to schedule an appointment with Dr. Ross Palioca.
+Contact the team of Advanced Dental Practices to schedule an appointment with Dr. Rawat.
 His practice, conveniently located at 21 East Street, provides Wrentham, MA area patients a way to improve the health and wellness of their smiles.
 Call the friendly front office team at (508) 456-7111 today!